 There is no shortcut to success, blogging is no exception.
 Buy and read books that help speed your progress towards achieving your ultimate goals.

-Ultimate goals in this term does not mean building successful blog in general.
-It mean breaking down your major goal into smaller goals and task.
+Ultimate goals in this term do not mean building a successful blog in general.
+It means breaking down your major goal into smaller goals and task.

-Successful blogging consist of many aspect of great task to conquer.
-If writing pillar content is your weakness for now, go out and find material that deal with writing great content for blog post.
+Successful blogging consists of many aspects of great task to conquer.
+If writing pillar content is your weakness, for now, go out and find material that deals with writing great content for your blog post.

-Find resource materials that devote great amount of its teachings to how to drive targeted quality traffic to your blog or products offer.
-This way you’ll stay focus and on course.
+Find resource materials that devote a greater amount of its teachings to how to drive targeted quality traffic to your blog or products offer.
+This way you’ll stay focus and on the course.